aayush-ak09/aayush-ak09/README.md

 <h1 align="left">Hi 👋, I'm Aayush</h1>
 <h3 align="left">A tech enthusiast exploring Data Science, Python, and the MERN Stack</h3>

 <p align="left">
 I am passionate about leveraging <b>Data Science</b> to uncover meaningful insights and create impactful solutions.
 With a strong foundation in <b>Python</b>, I continually experiment with innovative approaches to problem-solving.
-I am also developing my skills in the <b> Mern Stack</b> working on modern web applications and APIs.
+I am also developing my skills in the <b>MERN Stack</b>, working on modern web applications and APIs.
 </p>

 ---

 <h3 align="left">✨ Featured Projects:</h3>
 - BRION - AI Assistant
   A cutting-edge voice-controlled AI Assistant developed using the OpenAI API for ChatGPT.
   It offers system access, enabling control over the mouse, keyboard, and other commands via voice.